Pages

 Thursday, March 17, 2016

-What I Learned About the House through Genealogy
+What I Learned About the House Led Me to Discover A President John Adams Connection

-The Captain William Smith house, built in 1692 is in the Minute Man National Historical Park in Lincoln, Massachusetts and is one of several 1775 Revolutionary War era houses you can see (and some are open) along the 5 1/4 mile trail.
-This one is now special to me because it connects into my family.
+The Captain William Smith house, built in 1692 is in the Minute Man National Historical Park in Lincoln, Massachusetts, and is one of several 1775 Revolutionary War-era houses you can see (and some are open) along the 5 1/4 mile trail.
+This one is now special to me because it connects to my family.
 See the genealogy below...the very last line!

 From the Battle Road Trail, you can see the house and information board.
 The house is opposite a local unmarked road that takes you right to Lincoln Center.